JNRowe/vim-configs/background.rst

 tomorrow it won‘t work is truly shocking [1]_.

-There is also the issue of customisability, not being able to fix and extend your tools is a frightening prospect for me.
+There is also the issue of customisability, not being able to fix and extend your tools is a frightening prospect.
 I mean it offers *some* degree of extensibility, but it is really quite limited.
 The persistent undo package is a great example of just how much grief the restrictiveness causes, look at the ``undotree`` branch for some true scariness(also the incredible ingenuity).